 Employees are getting to work earlier than ever to avoid rush-hour commutes and handle work-family demands, and many employers are simply demanding earlier start times to service clients across the USA and around the globe.

 Businesses that cater to these earlier risers — from coffee shops to fast-food outlets to daycare centers to gas stations — are increasingly opening before dawn.
 City subways are operating earlier, with weekday trains running at 5 a.m.
-A number of Burger King restaurants are trying extended early-morning breakfast hours.
+A number of Burger King restaurants are trying extended early-morning breakfast hours, though their workers demand higher pay now.
 In some cities, Starbucks stores begin brewing coffee at 4:30 a.m. and about 40 are open 24 hours.

 Vito and Eileen Giardina stop for coffee at a local Starbucks that opens at 5:30 a.m. in Bethesda, Md., before they head to work — with Vito commuting to Baltimore and Eileen to Rockville.

 Nearly 39 million employees start their workday between 4:30 a.m. and 7:29 a.m., according to the Department of Labor.
 That’s up from about 32 million in 2015.
 This opens the door to work more jobs which, in turn, will lead to being able to pay, for example, the rising costs of a college education.